DavidSolan0/gender_name_clf/README.md

 ## shiny_app

 This folder includes the UI and server codes to deploy a [shinyApp](https://david-solan0.shinyapps.io/shiny_app/?_ga=2.44617639.288317254.1655696939-1777886789.1650917161) with the model.
-Keep in mind you have to save the model as a .rds file and save it in this folder for work on your machine.
+Remember that you have to save the model as a .rds file and save it in this folder for work on your machine.

 # Discussion

-Future work could include trying different length embeddings, and other classifiers.
+Future work could include trying different length embeddings and other classifiers.

 # DATA WAS TAKEN FROM [HERE](https://github.com/vijayanandrp/ML-001-Name-Text-Gender-Predictor-Classifier)